jkadw/abstract_vehicle/README.md

 - one aggregate `sensor.*` entity per vehicle with the friendly name `My <device>`
 - per-capability entities in standard Home Assistant domains
 - a mock adapter for development and tests
-- a `Hyundai-Kia-Connect/kia_uvo`-based adapter that discovers vehicles from Home Assistant
+- YAML-driven mapped adapters that discover vehicles from Home Assistant devices and entities

 ## Setup